bpype/blender-studio-pipeline/scripts-blender/addons/lattice_magic/README.md

 <video controls src="/media/addons/lattice_magic/tweak_lattice.mp4" title="Title"></video>

 ### Parenting
-This tool was designed for use with a character rig: After pressing the "Create Tweak Lattice" button, you can simply select the desired parent rig object and bone in the pop-up before confirming.
+By default, the lattice will be deformed according to the weights of the nearest vertex on the selected object.
+Alternatively, you can manually select an object or bone to parent the lattice to.

 ### Deletion
 If you want to delete a lattice, don't just delete the empty object that was created for you.
 This would leave behind broken modifiers and drivers.
 Instead, use the "Delete Tweak Lattice" button.